YuliaTerzieva/Kotlin_Task/README.md

 Now that I have the "ground truth" from the dataset, and a generated code, the next big problem is to consider how to compare the solutions.
 This is a big task/problem that requires research by itself.
 While reading about codeXGLUE, I noticed that the evaluator used in the project makes use of a python libabry _fuzzywuzzy_ [link](https://github.com/microsoft/CodeXGLUE/tree/main/Code-Code/Method-Generation#evaluator)

-Run the code in file ```model_phi-1-5.py``` to see how the model manages to generate code; commenting and uncommenting depending on weather you want python or kotlin code generation.
+Run the code in file ```model_phi-1-5.py``` to see how the model manages to generate code; commenting and uncommenting depending on whether you want python or kotlin code generation.

 The next step would be to fine-tune it.
 This is done by training the model.
 For that I need to separate the ```big_kotlin.jsonl``` to traning, development, and testing parts, and use the _fuzzywuzzy_ as a loss function.
 Due to computational and time limitations I did not implement this.